Generation of wave turbulence in dipolar gases driven across their phase transitions

-The cascade front is determined by the intersection of $\tilde{n}(\abs{\boldsymbol{k}},t)(\abs{\boldsymbol{k}} l_s)^{\gamma}$ and a threshold set at half of the nonequilibrium quasi-steady state plateau~\cite{Galka_emergence_2022}, see the horizontal dashed line in Fig.~\ref{Fig:Momentum_exponents}(a).
-Fitting $\abs{\boldsymbol{k}_{cf}}$ with $t^{\beta}$ (dashed lines in Fig.~\ref{Fig:wavefront}), unveils the scaling exponent for the SS [Fig.~\ref{Fig:wavefront}(a)], $\beta=0.79 \, (0.05)$, which is indeed close to the one extracted for a dipolar SF [Fig.~\ref{Fig:wavefront}(b)], that is $\beta=0.8533 \, (0.04)$.
-The almost linear increase of the front, $\abs{\boldsymbol{k}_{cf}}$, can be appreciated by setting $d=2$ and $\gamma=3$ in the scaling exponent $\beta$.
-Moreover, the scaling appears to be almost independent of $\omega_d$, which demonstrates once more the independence of the quasi-steady state on the driving.
+The cascade front is determined by the intersection of $\tilde{n}(\abs{\textbf{k}},t)(\abs{\textbf{k}} l_{\rm s})^{\gamma}$ and a threshold set at half of the nonequilibrium quasi-steady state plateau~\cite{Galka_emergence_2022}, see the horizontal dashed line in Fig.~\ref{Fig:Momentum_exponents}(a).
+Fitting $\abs{\textbf{k}_{\rm cf}}$ with $t^{-\beta}$ (dashed lines in Fig.~\ref{Fig:wavefront}), unveils the scaling exponent for the SS to SF phase crossing [Fig.~\ref{Fig:wavefront}(a)], $\beta=-0.63 \, (05)$, which is indeed similar to the one extracted for the reverse crossing [Fig.~\ref{Fig:wavefront}(b)], that is $\beta=-0.64 \, (07)$.
+Moreover, the scaling is almost independent of $\omega_{\rm d}$, demonstrating once more the independence of the quasi-steady state on the driving.
+Additionally, the same scaling exponent $\beta$ appears in the transition of SSs to dipolar droplet lattice, further evincing the universality of wave turbulence.
+In all cases a cascade front propagates also in the axial direction, evincing a direct energy cascade along $z$ (see Supplementary Note 1).
+However, no clear scaling law behavior is observed.

 Although the cascade front exhibits a similar growth in both dynamical crossings of the SS-to-SF transition, it starts from a larger value when the system resides in a SS phase, see Fig.~\ref{Fig:wavefront}(a).
-This difference arises because the momentum distribution of the latter possesses a larger amplitude at large $\abs{\boldsymbol{k}}$ compared to that of a SF, due to the high momentum peaks associated with the roton minimum~\cite{chomaz_dipolar_2022}.
-Therefore, at a given time, $\abs{\boldsymbol{k}_{cf}}$ attains higher values in the case of a SS compared to a SF \footnote{The long-time behavior of the cascade front depends on the chosen threshold.
-Namely, smaller thresholds lead to saturation of $\abs{\boldsymbol{k}_{cf}}$ at larger momenta.
+This difference arises because the momentum distribution of the latter possesses a larger amplitude at large $\abs{\textbf{k}}$ compared to that of a SF, due to the high momentum peaks associated with the roton minimum~\cite{chomaz_dipolar_2022}.
+Therefore, at a given time, $\abs{\textbf{k}_{\rm cf}}$ attains higher values in the case of a SS compared to a SF \footnote{The long-time behavior of the cascade front depends on the chosen threshold.
+Namely, smaller thresholds lead to saturation of $\abs{\textbf{k}_{\rm cf}}$ at larger momenta.
 However, the scaling exponent $\beta$ has a weak dependence on the threshold for both initial states.}.
+As a consequence, the saturation of $\abs{\textbf{k}_{\rm cf}}$ to the largest available momentum scale in our setup occurs faster in the case of the SS-to-SF transition [Fig.~\ref{Fig:wavefront}(a)].